gbanfalvi/omnichord-player/README.md

 ## Codebase Structure
 Nothing very good lol I'm not a web developer.

+- `/index.html` - Main app entrypoint.
+- `/src` - Contains the actual app code.
+    - `/index.tsx` - Renders the app component.
     - `/controllers` - Has key classes that do some form of computation away from the UI layer.
     - `/models` - Key app data structures.
     - `/view-models` - Contain business logic and/or state that's between the views and controllers.
     - `/views` - The (p)react app itself.
         - `/App.tsx` - Root component for the application.
-- `/index.html` - Main app entrypoint.
-- `/index.tsx` - Renders the app component.

 ## Project Checklist